jpfogato/sample_repository/readme.md

+# App Description

+LabVIEW project template for developing and compiling code for internal or external usage.

-# LabVIEW-Python Project Setup Guide
+# Project Setup Guide

 This repository contains a project that integrates LabVIEW and Python, likely for data processing, automation, or control applications.
 This guide will help you set up the development environment and get started with the project.